Massachusetts House of Representatives' 10th Suffolk district

 Massachusetts House of Representatives' 10th Suffolk district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
 It covers part of Brookline in Norfolk County and part of Boston in Suffolk County.
-Democrat Ed Coppinger of West Roxbury has represented the district since 2011.
+The district is currently represented by Democrat Bill MacGregor of West Roxbury.

 The current district geographic boundary overlaps with those of the Massachusetts Senate's 1st Middlesex and Norfolk district and Norfolk and Suffolk district.